Rajsoni03/Neural-Plot-Development/README.md

 # Neural Plot
-## A library for visualizing Neural Networks of the TensorFlow/Keras models.
+## A module for visualizing Neural Networks of the TensorFlow/Keras models.
 ### This Libary is working on Matplotlib
 #### Currently Under Development
 <br>